Conturing/affinitree-py/README.md

 ## Contributing

-Please feel free to create issues, fork the project or submit pull requests.
+Please feel free to create issues, fork the project, or submit pull requests.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.